 - Traffic safety:

-- Please drive safely and be aware of bikes sharing the roadway, as well as construction crews nearby.
+- Please drive safely and be aware of bicyclists sharing the roadway and construction crews nearby.

 - If you are using your bicycle to cross the bridge and do not feel comfortable sharing the roadway, please dismount and walk your bicycle across the bridge on the sidewalk.